iapyeh/sshscript/tutorial.md

 # Scenario II

 What if you feel unsafe that the common.spy is always there since it contains password of all hosts.
 You hope that the password could be omitted from the dev-host.
-Suppose you think that your notebook is safe place to keep the password, then you can do it by this way:
+Suppose you have another trusted-host where is safe place to keep the password, then you can do it by this way:

-Let’s create a file named “secret.spy” in your notebook.
+Let’s create a file named “secret.spy” in the trusted-host.

 ```jsx
 #file: secret